 Cause: They all spend extra inference or training budget around reasoning, but they solve different problems.

-Fix: Name the mechanism.
-Prompted CoT changes the prompt.
-Hidden reasoning changes model behavior and serving accounting.
-Best-of-N changes sampling.
-PRM search changes branch selection.
-Verifiable-reward RL changes post-training.
+Fix: Name the mechanism before comparing systems.
+Prompted CoT changes the prompt; hidden reasoning changes model behavior and serving accounting; Best-of-N changes sampling; PRM search changes branch selection; and verifiable-reward RL changes post-training.

 Symptom: A reasoning rollout looks cheap because the final answer is short, but batch size collapses under load.

-Cause: Hidden and candidate tokens still create K/V state across layers.
+Cause: In transformer serving paths that materialize them, hidden and candidate tokens create K/V state across layers.

-Fix: Track total generated tokens, not just visible tokens.
+Fix: Track total generated tokens, including hidden reasoning tokens.
 Use paging, prefix sharing, routing, and hard budgets before scaling reasoning traffic.

 Symptom: Token usage spikes on certain prompts, the model spins in circles repeating the same deduction, or accuracy drops on simple prompts when the budget is set high.